koskath/arete2/course_content/SC/md_files/Lecture11/lecture_11_slide_26_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-Exam content
+# Exam content
 What could be asked
 Example Q2, prestructured
-• Supplier management is fundamental in the operation of supply chains.
-– Thoroughly explain the concept of bullwhip effect, include the factors that lead to it!
-– How can it be controlled and how would you rate the chances for success of different approaches?
+This example of a pre‑structured question focuses on supplier management, which is fundamental in the operation of supply chains.
+You might be asked to thoroughly explain the concept of the bullwhip effect and to include the factors that lead to it.
+You could also be required to discuss how the bullwhip effect can be controlled and to assess the chances of success of different approaches.
 12.03.2025 Slide 26